AlexandriaDAO/core/src/tests/plan.md

 - Index canisters.
 - Autonomous NFT Backup Canister (automate the backup repo logic in a timer autonomous canister.)
 - Likes tracker canister for NFTs. (and maybe secondary method for SBT.)
+- Make coordinate_mint.rs take the NFT_id instead of the arweave_id.

 #### Permasearch Specific: